-HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY

-TEACHER RETIREMENT SYSTEM OF TEXAS
+HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY TEACHER RETIREMENT SYSTEM OF TEXAS

-2015 District's Proportion of the Net Pension Liability (Asset) 0.0026508% District's Proportionate Share of Net Pension Liability (Asset) \$ 708,065 State's Proportionate Share of the Net Pension Liability (Asset) associated with the District 3,778,782 Total \$ 4,486,847 District's Covered-Employee Payroll \$ 6,197,193 District's Proportionate Share of the Net Pension Liability (Asset) as a Percentage of its Covered-Employee Payroll 11.43% Plan Fiduciary Net Position as a Percentage of the Total Pension Liability 83.25%
+2016 2015 District's Proportion of the Net Pension Liability (Asset) 0.0055736% 0.0026508% District's Proportionate Share of Net Pension Liability (Asset) \$ 1,970,193 \$ 708,065 State's Proportionate Share of the Net Pension Liability (Asset) associated with the District 4,465,504 3,778,782 Total \$ 6,435,697 \$ 4,486,847 District's Covered-Employee Payroll \$ 6,590,643 \$ 6,197,193 District's Proportionate Share of the Net Pension Liability (Asset) as a Percentage of its Covered-Employee Payroll 29.89% 11.43% Plan Fiduciary Net Position as a Percentage of the Total Pension Liability 78.43% 83.25%

-Note: GASB 68, Paragraph 81,2,a requires that the information on this schedule be data from the period corresponding with the period covered as of the measurement date of August 31, 2014 - the period from September 1, 2013 - August 31, 2014.
+Note: GASB 68, Paragraph 81 requires that the information on this schedule be data from the period corresponding with the periods covered as of the measurement dates of August 31, 2015 for Year 2016 and August 31, 2014 for 2015.

-Note: Only one year of data is presented in accordance with GASBS 68, Paragraph 138.
+Note: In accordance with GASB 68, Paragraph 138, only two years of data are presented this reporting period.
 "The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
 In these cases, during the transition period, that information should be presented for as many years as are available.
 The schedules should not include information that is not measured in accordance with the requirements of this Statement."

-HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICT CONTRIBUTIONS

-TEACHER RETIREMENT SYSTEM OF TEXAS

-FOR FISCAL YEAR 2015
+HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICT CONTRIBUTIONS TEACHER RETIREMENT SYSTEM OF TEXAS FOR FISCAL YEAR 2016

-2015 Contractually Required Contribution \$ 165,03 Contribution in Relation to the Contractually Required Contribution (165,03 Contribution Deficiency (Excess) \$ - District's Covered-Employee Payroll \$ 6,590,64 Contributions as a Percentage of Covered-Employee Payroll 2.50
+2016 2015 Contractually Required Contribution \$ 166,219 \$ 165,036 Contribution in Relation to the Contractually Required Contribution (166,219) (165,036) Contribution Deficiency (Excess) \$ -0- \$ -0- District's Covered-Employee Payroll \$ 6,662,163 \$ 6,590,643 Contributions as a Percentage of Covered-Employee Payroll 2.49% 2.50%

-Note: GASB 68, Paragraph 81,2,b requires that the data in this schedule be presented as of the District's current fiscal year as opposed to the time period covered by the measurement date of September 1, 2013 - August 31, 2014.
+Note: GASB 68, Paragraph 81 requires that the data in this schedule be presented as of the District's respective fiscal years as opposed to the time periods covered by the measurement dates ending August 31, 2014 for Fiscal Year 2015 and August 31, 2015 for Fiscal Year 2016.

-Note: Only one year of data is presented in accordance with GASBS 68, Paragraph 138.
+Note: In accordance with GASB 68, Paragraph 138, only two years of data are presented this reporting period.
 "The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
 In these cases, during the transition period, that information should be presented for as many years as are available.
 The schedules should not include information that is not measured in accordance with the requirements of this Statement."

-HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEAR ENDED AUGUST 31, 2015
+HUGHES SPRINGS INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEAR ENDED AUGUST 31, 2016